Ida Mann: Marriage

 Mann became acquainted with William Ewart Gye, known as Bill Gye, who was Director of the Imperial Cancer Research Fund at Mill Hill, and his wife, Elsa, during the war.
 After Elsa’s death from cancer, Mann and Gye married in December 1944.

 Mann became stepmother to her husband's three sons from his first marriage.
-She did not change her name on marriage, as the complications arising from having two Professor Gyes in the same household were easily foreseen.
+Mann did not change her name on marriage, as the complications arising from having two Professor Gyes in the same household were easily foreseen.

 Australia

 Mann had first visited Australia in 1939 as the British Medical Association's representative at the 1st Annual General Meeting of the Ophthalmological Society of Australia (B.M.A.).
 She flew there in an Imperial Airways Flying Boat, which took a week to fly at low altitude from Southampton to Melbourne.
 She gave a number of papers and made the return journey "with the feeling that the gloom of Europe would soon descend, and that this brilliant, sunny and friendly land would be blotted from my memory".
 In 1949 she and her husband set off for Perth and Melbourne on an autumn cruise.

 The introduction of the National Health Service in Britain had drastically changed Mann's work and she was dissatisfied with the impact on ophthalmology.
 Perhaps more pressingly her husband had retired from Mill Hill and was suffering from ill-health which was exacerbated by the English winters.
 They were immediately smitten with Perth.
 Mann purchased a bungalow in Dalkeith, resigned from Moorfields, and arranged for all their belongings to be shipped to Australia.
 Here they conducted experiments on cancer viruses using in-bred strains of mice to ensure consistency.
 She started a private practice as an ophthalmologist, which was always her insurance against economic uncertainty.

+Bill died in 1952, leaving her bereft, of this she said: 'I was unhinged; so tired that I was almost insane'.